Rattja/Archnemisis-app/README.md

 - You can grab the mod name by mousing over a mod and pressing Ctrl+C, or the whole recipe string by clicking the grab button.
 This makes it easier to look them up ingame.

+- With shift-click you can now quick craft a recipe.
+It will reduce the count of all parts used by 1.

+- Clicking a mod with the middle mouse button will add it to tracked mods and give it a yellow outline.

 - The Current amount for tracked mods are stored in a json file and should be located here on Windows: %appdata%\Godot\app_userdata\Archnemesis-git